Hello people, I have extensively researched a plastic material known as UHMW, known for its rigidness. Without further ado, let’s begin.

-According to research conducted by Market Research Future, the estimated market size of Ultra-high molecular weight polyethylene was projected to be USD 1.8 Billion and will register a 9.5 CAGR to reach USD 3.4 Billion by the year 2024.
+According to research conducted by Market Research Future, the estimated market size of Ultra-high molecular weight polyethylene was projected to be USD 1.8 Billion.
+It will register a 9.5 CAGR to reach USD 3.4 Billion by the year 2024.
 The growth is mainly driven by robust demand for UHMW-made orthopedics implants in Europe and North America.

 It is also being used for making non-absorbable sutures as they’re tough and durable.
-Additionally, the demand will see a jump due to its exposure military and defense industry demanding personal protective equipment and anti-ballistic applications.
+Additionally, the demand will jump due to its exposure to the military and defense industry demanding personal protective equipment and anti-ballistic applications.

-Ans.
-Both the materials have very similar properties, but there is a differences in their respective applications.
+Both materials have very similar properties, but there is a difference in their respective applications.
 HDPE is easy to shape and weld using any thermoplastic equipment, making it ideal for applications with a specific shape.
-On the other side, UHMW is compatible with holding up against wear from constant friction with moving parts.
-It can also be fabricated and machined, but it’s not suitable for forming specific shapes.
+Conversely, UHMW is compatible with holding up against wear from constant friction with moving parts.
+It can also be fabricated and machined but is unsuitable for forming specific shapes.

-Ans.
 Using a coarse blade is the option to cut the UHMW sheet.
 Another option is a carbide blade which cuts well.
-Using Teflon spray on the sides of the blades used for cutting makes the process smoother.
+Using Teflon spray on the blades’ sides for cutting makes the process smoother.

-Ans.
 Yes.
 UHMW is very much weldable.
-I recommend using Virgin material for welding, but regrind will also work fine.
-You might face a hard time welding some colors because of some pigments and dyes used.
+I recommend using Virgin material for welding but regrind will also work fine.
+You might have difficulty welding some colors because of some pigments and dyes used.